 Connecticut Global Entry Appeals Lawyer

 The Global Entry / TSA Pre-Check trusted traveler program has seen record enrollment over the past few years.
 Once accepted into the Global Entry Program, an American citizen can bypass long lines at United States customs entry points, saving these travelers hours usually spent languishing at the airport.
-Now, with your admission into the Global Entry program, you are automatically registered in the TSA Pre-Check trusted traveler program which similarly permits you to leapfrog long security lines at almost all of the country’s major airports and hubs.
+Now, with your admission into the program, you are automatically registered in the TSA Pre-Check trusted traveler program which similarly permits you to leapfrog long security lines at almost all of the country’s major airports and hubs.
 With TSA Pre-Check, you do not have to wait in the general security screening lines.
 You do not have to take off your shoes, empty your pockets, or take of your coat.
 And you do not have to unpack your carry-on, electronic devices or your laptop computer.
 The two programs have come to the rescue of millions of business travelers worldwide, who now can proceed through United States airports with ease and without the anxiety and hassle of long security lines.

 So why would a business traveler ever need a top Global Entry lawyer or attorney to assist them?
 The legal problems arise in the admissions process.
 Turns out the eligibility and application process may be just as maddening as a two-hour security line.
-According to the TSA’s latest statistics, 3 to 5 percent of the approximate 30,000 monthly Global Entry trusted traveler applications are rejected.
+According to the TSA’s latest statistics, 3 to 5 percent of the approximate 30,000 monthly trusted traveler applications are rejected.
 Why?
 In many cases, criminal background checks.
 As explained below, many applicants have seen their applications rejected based on faulty, stale or inaccurate information surfacing during background checks.
-And once you are rejected, you have limited Global Entry appeal rights that, if not properly handled, can seriously undermine your prospects of ever being admitted into the Global Entry / TSA Pre-Check programs.
+And once you are rejected, you have limited appeal rights that, if not properly handled, can seriously undermine your prospects of ever being admitted into the Global Entry / TSA Pre-Check programs.

 The Admission Process for Global Entry & TSA Pre-Check

 The Global Entry / TSA Pre-Check application is straightforward and available online.
 It is critical that you answer each question honestly, as all statements given to the TSA and Global Entry officials are given under penalties of perjury.
 Once your application and fees are received, an intense background check will be conducted by the TSA.
 It is at this point in the process that many applications are rejected.
 We have noticed that the TSA is denying applicants with criminal conviction records, even if they are convictions from 20 years ago, convictions for speeding-related offenses, stale convictions, or convictions that were subsequently modified, vacated, pardoned, erased or dismissed, but are somehow still coming up as certified convictions in a government-sponsored background check.
+This is where a Connecticut Global Entry appeals attorney could step in to help.

 What To Do If Your Global Entry Application Is Rejected